 I cannot explain the loss of time which I experienced, but I have tried to rationalize the sightings as perhaps a military facility testing prototype flying craft, perhaps for space exploration or some sort of means of facilitating surveillance in the areas around where these sightings were experienced.

-Forgive the corn - but I have to say that in the light of my experiences of UFO phenomena, I guess I am 'not alone" are you perhaps?!
+Forgive the pun - but I have to say that in the light of my experiences of UFO phenomena, I guess I am 'not alone" what about you?!

-If you experience a UFO, don't forget to phone home ET!
+If you experience a UFO, don't forget to 'phone home ET'!
+Just teasing!

 I hope you have found this article to be enlightening and an interesting read?